X10 PRO XP4D-I Ivory Keypad 3 Units ON OFF with DIM BRIGHT

 - You can view the instructions online in PDF format by clicking here.

 X10 PRO has made a change to the XPT bases and the keypads.
 You need to be sure you have keypads and bases that will work together.
 The newer version of the keypads and the bases have an "A" designation on them (for example XP4-W A or XPT A).
 The newer bases look better when they are installed in that they sit back in the wall further giving a more flush appearance with the wall plate.
 The metal mounting tabs are deeper but the base enclosure is thinner which means that the overall depth of the XPT base is the same as the older version.
 There's no worry about them not fitting in the electrical box that an older XPT was originally mounted in.
 The older style stuck out from the wall and honestly looked kinda' stupid.
 The main difference, electrically speaking, is that the newer version "A" keypads will not work on the older NON "A" bases.
 Also, the new "A" version XPT bases will not work with the older NON "A" keypads.
-Why X10 made them electrically incompatible is unknown--it makes no sense to me.
+Why X10 made them electrically incompatible is unknown.
 They could have saved a lot of problems by making the new bases so they'd work with the older keypads and vice versa.
 With this change, you have to be certain you have the right keypad with the right base.
 All of the bases and keypads I carry are the newest version and are all compatible with each other.
 You can view a more detailed explanation on how to tell if you have "A" or NON "A" keypads and bases by clicking HERE.

 This is the X-10 PRO in-wall ivory keypad model number XP4D-I. It has four buttons for 3 unit codes in sequence ON and OFF and one button for DIM/BRIGHT.
 Attaches to the newest version "A" XPT transmitter base module (sold separately).
 This will not work with any of the NON-A version XPT bases.